Artistic Fundamentals Guide Series: Introduction

 Well, feeling ready to set out?
 One last thing: just in case you ever lose your way within the guides, I’ll include a table of contents with links to all the articles at the end of each piece.
 Please look forward to the next article as we dive into the fundamentals of composition!

-Focal Points and Their Hierarchies: A Guide to Guiding the Eye (work in progress)
+Focal Points and Their Hierarchies: A Guide to Guiding the Eye (click me!)

-Framing the Shot: Concepts and Solutions for Camera Placement (work in progress)
+Framing the Shot: Concepts and Solutions for Camera Placement (click me!)

-Light and Dark: An Introduction to Contrast and Value (work in progress)
+Light and Dark: An Introduction to Contrast and Value (click me!)